crashbox/cfuntappd/README.md

 cfuntappd
 =========

-a wrapper for accessing the untappd API using Coldfusion (CMFL)
+a wrapper for accessing the untappd API using Coldfusion (CFML)